-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Advanced > Network > Dynamic DNS. - 3.
-Select the DDNS Service Provider (TP-Link, NO-IP or DynDNS).
-It is recommended to select TP-Link so that you can enjoy TP-Link's superior DDNS service.
-Otherwise, please select NO-IP or DynDNS.
-If you don't have a DDNS account, you have to register first by clicking Go to register.
+Select the DDNS Service Provider (NO-IP or DynDNS).
+If you don't have a DDNS account, select a service provider and click Go to register.